• Skip to content

 Keep your child safe around roads and driveways by supervising this activity.

-• Use the chalk or stick to draw a large, looped racetrack on the ground.
-Make sure you include some turns and wiggles.
-Draw one line first, then add the parallel line to make the track.
+• Draw one line first, then add the parallel line to make the track.

-• Encourage your child to run, scoot, skate or skip around, keeping within the lines of the track.
-You might need to show your child what to do, or do it with your child.
+• Encourage your child to walk, run, skip, scoot, skate or wheel around, keeping within the lines of the track.
+You might need to show your child what to do or do it with your child.

-• Try using a stopwatch to time how fast your child can run around, or challenge your child to jump or hop around the track to make it harder.
+• Challenge your child to jump or hop around the track to make it harder.

-Children can have a go at drawing the racetrack.
-Your child could work together with other children to create and use the racetrack.
+• Let your child have a go at drawing the racetrack.
+Your child could work with other children to create and use the racetrack.

-How to adapt a chalk racetrack activity to suit diverse abilities
+How to adapt a chalk racetrack activity to suit children with diverse abilities

-For children using wheelchairs or other mobility devices, draw a wider track or have fewer or less sharp twists and turns.
+For children using wheelchairs or other mobility devices, draw a wider racetrack, have fewer twists and turns, or make the twists and turns less sharp.
 You could also focus more on getting around the whole track rather than on doing it as fast as possible.

-For children with vision impairment, try using bright markers or tape for the track.
+For children with low vision or blindness, try using bright markers or tape for the track.
 Or you could set up a track that’s based on feel instead of vision.
 For example, you could tie cord around trees or poles and get your child to follow the track with their hands.

 For children who find social interaction difficult, try getting them to race against their own best times rather than against other people.